-- We prefer white cheddar and pepper jack cheese in this recipe but mozzarella or smoked gouda would also be delicious.
+- We prefer white cheddar and pepper jack cheese in this recipe but mozzarella or smoked gouda would also have amazing flavor.

 - This dish comes out really creamy (almost soupy ) at first but letting it sit for 15 minutes will allow the cheesy sauce to soak into the pasta.